gadicc/meteor-headers/README.md

 (as opposed to headers.methodGet) to return the correct data, which is kept in the connection session (maintained by livedata).

-When appcache or browser-policy with disallowInlineScripts() is used, we have to make an extra round-trip to the server to get this data via an additional script.
+When appcache is used, we don't get the original HTML page with the headers on it, so we just make a script call to an additional internal script to get them.

 ## References